rvanheest-DANS-KNAW/course-react/react-basics/README.md

 course-react
 ============

-A demo of React basics
+A demo of React basics.
+See also the [outline] for this demo.

 BUILDING FROM SOURCE